 Check connection

-To check that we have connected correctly and obtain the IP that the router has provided us, we can use the following command
+To check that we have connected correctly and get the IP assigned by the router we can use the following command

 ifconfig wlan0

-If everything has gone correctly we will see that we have been assigned an IP.
-In the example image, it has assigned us 192.168.1.44.
-Great, we already have Wifi set up!
+If everything went well we will see that we have an IP assigned.
+In the example image, it assigned us 192.168.1.44.
+Great, we now have WiFi configured!

 In previous versions

-In case you have to deal with an older version of Raspbian, or to avoid confusion if you find tutorials that are not updated on the internet, it is worth mentioning that in previous versions the Wifi configuration was done by editing the file /etc/network/interfaces
+In case you have to deal with an older version of Raspbian, or to avoid confusion if you find outdated tutorials on the internet, note that in previous versions WiFi configuration was done by editing the file /etc/network/interfaces

 sudo nano /etc/network/interfaces

-The content of the file after the modification looked something like this:
+The content of the file after modification looked similar to this:

 auto lo

-In the current versions of Raspbian this method is not used.
-In fact, if you open it you will see that it is practically empty, because of the way the configuration files work.
+In current versions of Raspbian, this method is not used.
+In fact, if you open it, you will see that it is practically empty, because of the way the configuration files work now.

 source-directory /etc/network/interfaces.d

-In the next Raspberry Pi tutorials we will see how to configure a static IP, how to access via VPN and SSH, and how to configure Raspbian without connecting a monitor and a keyboard.
+In the upcoming Raspberry Pi tutorials, we will see how to configure a static IP, how to access via VPN and SSH, and how to configure Raspbian without connecting a monitor and keyboard.